l7mp/stunner/README.md

   application uses computer vision and augmented reality techniques to add a funny hat on top of faces.
 The computer vision functionality is again provided by the [Kurento media server](https://www.kurento.org), being exposed to the clients via a STUNner gateway.
-* [Cloud-gaming with STUNner](examples/cloudretro/README.md): If this was still not enough from the fun, this tutorial lets you play Super Mario or Street Fighter in your browser, courtesy of the amazing [CloudRetro](https://cloudretro.io) team and of course STUNner.
+* [Media-plane mode: Cloud-gaming with STUNner](examples/cloudretro/README.md): If this was still not enough from the fun, this tutorial lets you play Super Mario or Street Fighter in your browser, courtesy of the amazing [CloudRetro](https://cloudretro.io) cloud-gaming project and of course STUNner.
 The tutorial shows how to deploy CloudRetro into Kubernetes, expose the media port via STUnner, and have endless retro-gaming fun!

 ## Documentation